davidtchiu/davidtchiu.github.io/teaching/cs161/hwk5.loops/index.md

   12345678
   ```

 - **(Nested, involves arrays)** Write a method called `rotate()` that inputs an array of Strings and an integer `N`.
 If `N > 0`, your method should shift every item in the array one position to the right, and the right-most item would jump to the left.
 If `N < 0`, you'll want to do the same, but move all items to the left, with left-most item jumping to the right.
 Complete this rotation `|N|` times.
+Your method should return the rotated array.
 (Hint: Start by focusing on writing a loop that can perform a single rotation, shifting each number one spot left/right).

   ```java
   import java.util.Arrays;  // this is for printing arrays